 EPS or TIFF files are preferred.
 Files should be exported in Illustrator compatible format.
 Avoid using PowerPoint or Word files for figures.

-- Resolution at final published size: 1200 dpi
+- Line images/graphs: EPS, TIFF, high-resolution PDF, AI (Adobe Illustrator); resolution at final published size: 1200 dpi

-- Resolution at final published size: 600 dpi
+- Half-tone (greyscale) images: TIFF, high-resolution PDF, JPEG; resolution at final published size: 600 dpi

-- File types: TIFF, high-resolution PDF, JPEG.
-EPS or AI files can be used for graphical data and illustrations that don’t include photographs
+- Colour images: TIFF, high-resolution PDF, JPEG.
+EPS or AI files can be used for graphical data and illustrations that don’t include photographs; resolution at final published size: 300 dpi; RGB format

 Vascular Biology also accepts the following manuscript types.
 For full details please see the scope page.